TabishIzhar/StrucPy/README.md

 1) Clone the repository using **https://github.com/TabishIzhar/StrucPy.git**

-2) Form a virtual environment using
+2) Create a virtual environment using
 ```
     $ py -3 -m venv venv
 ```